OxHainan/cloak-docs/docs/source/tee-blockchain-architecture/cloak-network.rst

 Cloak Network is the network consisting of multiple Cloak Executors that hold TEE with Cloak runtime in it.
 Each Cloak Executor is supposed to

-- processe broadcasted requests from `cloak-client <https://oxhainan-cloak-docs.readthedocs-hosted.com/en/latest/deploy-cloak-smart-contract/deploy.html#cloak-client>`_.
+- processe broadcasted requests from `cloak-client <https://cloak-docs.readthedocs.io/en/latest/deploy-cloak-smart-contract/deploy.html#cloak-client>`_.
 - run contracts in its TEE.
-- execute the Confidential Transaction (CT) and the Multi-Party Transaction (MPT) in its TEE.
+- execute the Private Transaction (PRT) and the Multi-Party Transaction (MPT) in its TEE.
 - generate proofs proving the correctness of state updates indenpendently.

 Cloak Network is built on `CCF Network <https://microsoft.github.io/CCF/main/overview/index.html>`_, *i.e.*, a special CCF Network running Cloak App.